Operation Varsity: Post-war praise

 Contemporary observers and historians generally agree that Operation Varsity was successful.
 General Eisenhower called it "the most successful airborne operation carried out to date", and an observer later wrote that the operation showed "the highest state of development attained by troop-carrier and airborne units".
 In the official summary of the operation, Major General Ridgway wrote that the operation had been flawless, and that the two airborne divisions involved had destroyed enemy defences that might otherwise have taken days to reduce, ensuring the operation was successful.

 Several modern historians have also praised the operation and the improvements that were made for Varsity.
 G. G. Norton argued that the operation benefited from the lessons learned from previous operations, and Brian Jewell agrees, arguing that the lessons of Market Garden had been learned as the airborne forces were concentrated and quickly dropped, giving the defenders little time to recover.
 Norton also argues that improvements were made for supporting the airborne troops; he notes that a large number of artillery pieces were available to cover the landings and that observers were dropped with the airborne forces, thus augmenting the firepower and flexibility of the airborne troops.
 He also highlights the development of a technique that allowed entire brigades to be landed in tactical groups, giving them greater flexibility.
 Dropping the airborne forces after the ground forces had breached the Rhine also ensured that the airborne troops would not have to fight for long before being relieved, a major improvement on the manner in which the previous large-scale airborne operation, Market Garden, had been conducted.

 Historian Peter Allen states that while the airborne forces took heavy casualties, Varsity diverted German attention from the Rhine crossing onto themselves.
-Consequenly the troops fighting to create a bridgehead across the Rhine suffered relatively few casualties, and were able to "break out from the Rhine in hours rather than days".
+Consequently, the troops fighting to create a bridgehead across the Rhine suffered relatively few casualties, and were able to "break out from the Rhine in hours rather than days".